-- Sin is a violation of God's righteous character and law.
-This creates guilt. - But on the cross Jesus stood in our legal place (Is 53:11, 12; cf. Lk 22:37) took the judgment we deserved (1 Pet 3:18; Rom 3:21-26; Gal 3:13) so we can get the treatment he deserved (2 Cor 5:21). - So the cross removes the guilt-barrier. - Some metaphors have more to do with the objective satisfaction of something within God that opens the way for our acceptance. - Some have more to do with the subjective revelation of God's character to us that changes the way we live. - No one metaphor alone conveys the richness of all that the cross achieved. - But running through all of them is a single theme-the self-substitution of God. - a) God himself supplies what we should have provided. - b) He is excluded, bankrupted, taken prisoner and defeated. - c) He receives God's wrath and judgment-in our stead-so we can be accepted and liberated.
+Some metaphors have more to do with the objective satisfaction of something within God that opens the way for our acceptance..
+Some have more to do with the subjective revelation of God's character to us that changes the way we live.
+No one alone conveys the richness of all the cross achieved.
+But running through all of them is a single thread or theme--the self-substitution of God.
+God himself supplies what we should have provided.
+He is excluded, bankrupted, taken prisoner and defeated, receives God's wrath and judgment--in our stead--so we can be accepted and liberated.

-"The righteous, loving Father humbled himself to become in and through his only Son's flesh, sin and a curse for us, in order to redeem us without compromising his own character.
-The biblical gospel of atonement is of God satisfying himself by substituting himself for us...
-The concept of substitution may be said, then, to lie at the heart of both sin and salvation.
+The righteous, loving Father humbled himself to become in and through his only Son flesh, sin and a curse for us, in order to redeem us without compromising his own character.
+The biblical gospel of atonement is of God satisfying himself by substituting himself for us....The concept of substitution may be said, then, to lie at the heart of both sin and salvation.
 For the essence of sin is man substituting himself for God, while the essence of salvation is God substituting himself for man.
 Man asserts himself against God and puts himself where only God deserves to be; God sacrifices himself for man and puts himself where only man deserves to be.
-Man claims prerogatives which belong to God alone; God accepts penalties which belong to man alone."
+Man claims prerogatives which belong to God alone; God accepts penalties which belong to man alone. -- John Stott1

-- John Stott 1
+1. Which statements impressed you and why?
 2. What are the advantages of the diversity of Biblical metaphors for the cross and the atonement?
 3. Why is it not just advantageous but absolutely necessary to keep in mind the diversity of Biblical metaphor for the atonement?

-1. vv.21-25 What can we learn from these verses about what this "righteousness from God" is and how we acquire it?

-2. vv.24-26 Why does God only justify through his atoning sacrifice?
+BIBLE STUDY - Romans 3:21-26 1. v.21-25 What can we learn from these verses about what this "righteousness from God" is and how we acquire it?
+2. v.24-26 Why does God only justify through his atoning sacrifice?
 Why can't God just forgive us?

-3. vv.25-26 How can Jesus' "atoning sacrifice" make God both "just" AND "the one who justifies" those who believe?
+3. v.25-26 How can Jesus' "atoning sacrifice" make God both "just" AND "the one who justifies" of those who believe?

+READINGS Read and mark "?" - question to raise "!" - insight or helpful to you
-The narrative context of [Jesus' teaching on the cross in Mark 10:45] features a bid for recognition and honor, in the form of requests for the two primary seats of honor...
-Rome was unified not only by one emperor but also by a political order based on the ethics of patronage...
-Clients were bound to their patrons and often had clients of their own... with everyone ultimately indebted to the emperor, who had a client status with the gods themselves...
-Against such a world order, Jesus insisted that status must be measured [not by who owed you but] by one's role as a servant... and that service was to be given to those of lower status...
-Jesus opposed the Roman order at the most fundamental level, substituting for the pervasive worldview...a way of being in the world that took as its starting point the [grace] of God...

-- J. Green and M. Baker 4
+The narrative context of [Jesus' teaching on the cross in Mark 10:45] features a bid for recognition and honor, in the form of requests for the two primary seats of honor....

+Rome was unified not only by one emperor but also by a political order based on the ethics of patronage...Clients were bound to their patrons and often had clients of their own...with everyone ultimately indebted to the emperor, who had a client status with the gods themselves...Against such a world order, Jesus insisted that status must be measured [not by who owed you but] by one's role as a servant...and that service was to be given to those of lower status...Jesus opposed the Roman order at the most fundamental level, substituting for the pervasive worldview...a way of being in the world that took as its starting point the [grace] of God...--J. Green and M. Baker2